The

 I have meant to participate in this even ever since it started but practicalities (moving, Mardi Gras, etc.) have conspired against me so far.
 Finally, I have managed to dip my toe into this competitive pool; I've seen some of the entries from prior winners and the quality of their blogs - it's intimidating.

-This month's Paper Chef #5 features the ingredients:
+Paper Chef #5 features the ingredients:

 Goat cheese (chevre or any cheese made from goat's milk)